 Doing yoga online does more for you than just helping to stay active … the mental health benefits are countless!

-A spotlight on mental health during the 2021 Tokyo Olympics (finally!)
+The spotlight on mental health that happened during the 2021 Tokyo Olympics is still important in 2023!

 Sure, she secured one silver medal in the team all-around competition and one bronze for her individual performance on the balance beam, but that wasn’t her biggest victory in Tokyo.
 Instead, the GOAT’s greatest accomplishment was drawing attention to the importance of caring for one’s mental health.
 When she grew concerned that her mental health challenges might put her safety on the line and risk medals for her teammates, she withdrew from the gymnastics events that pretty much everyone figured she would dominate.